Peperomia pereskiifolia represents a plant of good lucks and charms in Brazil, so it rarely fails to offer godsend prosperity!

 Take clean, sterilized pruners and make a clean cut on the leaves that you want to propagate.

-Make sure the leaf you have taken has a small portion of the petiole.
+Ensure the leaf you have taken has a small portion of the petiole.

 You can also cut a single leaf in half and use the sections for propagation.